Strategic Thinking Is Essential At All Levels

 Any business has complex situations, difficult problems, and challenging decisions.
-And, you probably do not have access to all the information you need to make the best decision.
+And you probably do not have access to all the information you need to make the best decision.
 Worse yet, you may not understand the entire system.
-BUT, you still need to decide and act.
+But you still need to decide and act.

 That's why you need to know how to think strategically.